Seniors & Active Military*

 Most of our tours are wheelchair accessible, however Big Onion does not provide wheelchairs for tour-takers.
 Big Onion cannot guarantee that all curbs will have ADA compliant ramps.
 The Brooklyn Bridge & Heights tour has a flight of stairs.
 Central Park has stairs and a steep climb.

 We love dogs!
 Well-behaved and leashed dogs are welcome on our outdoor walking tours.
 However, if another tour-taker objects to the dog on the tour, the dog owner will not be permitted to bring them along.
-Dogs are not allowed in Green-Wood Cemetery.
+Dogs are not allowed inside any food establishments on the Multi-Ethnic Eating Tour or on the High Line.

 Although most of our tours are outdoors, we request that smokers step far enough away from our groups so no one in the group is affected by smoking.
 Smoking is now illegal in New York City Parks and on city owned property.